Precipitation: Measurement

-Other types of gauges include the popular wedge gauge (the cheapest rain gauge and most fragile), the tipping bucket rain gauge, and the weighing rain gauge.
-The wedge and tipping bucket gauges have problems with snow.
-Attempts to compensate for snow/ice by warming the tipping bucket meet with limited success, since snow may sublimate if the gauge is kept much above freezing.
-Weighing gauges with antifreeze should do fine with snow, but again, the funnel needs to be removed before the event begins.
-For those looking to measure rainfall the most inexpensively, a can that is cylindrical with straight sides will act as a rain gauge if left out in the open, but its accuracy will depend on what ruler is used to measure the rain with.
-Any of the above rain gauges can be made at home, with enough know-how.

 When a precipitation measurement is made, various networks exist across the United States and elsewhere where rainfall measurements can be submitted through the Internet, such as CoCoRAHS or GLOBE.
 If a network is not available in the area where one lives, the nearest local weather office will likely be interested in the measurement.

 Hydrometeor definition

 A concept used in precipitation measurement is the hydrometeor.
 Any particulates of liquid or solid water in the atmosphere are known as hydrometeors.
 Formations due to condensation, such as clouds, haze, fog, and mist, are composed of hydrometeors.
 All precipitation types are made up of hydrometeors by definition, including virga, which is precipitation which evaporates before reaching the ground.
 Particles blown from the Earth's surface by wind, such as blowing snow and blowing sea spray, are also hydrometeors, as are hail and snow.